TuxedoUsers/Tuxedo-samples/RAC/README.md

 | oracle-instantclient12.1-devel-12.1.0.2.0-1.x86_64.rpm	|					|
 | oracle-instantclient12.1-precomp-12.1.0.2.0-1.x86_64.rpm	|					|

-And download and copy into the Tuxedo12cR2 directory:
+And download and copy into the Tuxedo directory:

 | File                                  | What it contains						|
 | ------------------------------------- | -------------------------------				|